StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md

 3. In the **Merge alerts into case** drawer, search for the case by title or case number.

 4. Select **Merge**.

-!!! tip "Bulk merge"
-    To merge multiple alerts into an existing case, go to the **Alerts** view and select :fontawesome-regular-square: next to each alert you want to include.
-Then select **Merge selection into case** at the top of the screen.
-This action merges all the selected alerts into a single case.

 <h2>Next steps</h2>